 - Always check the cord of the necklace to make sure it isn’t fraying.
 You don’t want the cord breaking and your baby choking on the beads.

 As someone who has watched in horror as my child dropped his teething ring on the floor at a hospital, I love the idea of teething necklaces for moms.
 Because I envisioned every super virus known to man being on that hospital floor, his teething ring went straight in the garbage after he dropped it.
-Had I been wearing a necklace, that would have never happened.
+Had I been wearing a necklace, that would never have happened.

 Here’s what you should consider before buying a teething necklace:

-The Best Teething Necklace of 2018
+Best Teething Necklaces of 2018

 Made from food-grade organic silicone, this necklace gives moms who are worried about plastic a different alternative to help with their child’s teething pain.
 It doesn’t contain BPA, cadmium, latex, lead or phthalates.